 So, what does the Bible say about God’s forgiveness?
 Let’s take a look.

 Doing Our Part

-While Jesus took all of our sins upon Himself at Calvary, we do need to wake up to the fact that we desperately need to continue to examine ourselves on a daily basis and ask God to show us how to walk more closely with Him.
+While Jesus took all of our sins upon Himself at Calvary, we do need to wake up to the fact that we need to continuously examine ourselves on a daily basis and ask God to show us how to walk more closely with Him.

-As we seek to be more like Jesus we will naturally sin less and less, and the “deliberate” sins will become easier to overcome, become a thing of the past, and become part of our testimony when we share with the world of who we once were and what God has done in our lives.
+As we seek to be more like Jesus we will naturally sin less and less, and the “deliberate” sins will not only become easier to overcome and a thing of the past, but will also become part of our testimony that we can share with the world of who we once were and what God has done in our lives.

 One of the biggest issues we have in our world today is that we see a whole bunch of people who are walking around calling themselves “Christians”, yet look nothing like Jesus.
 It’s the number one reason people give for not wanting to visit a church.
-I was one of these people for many years, as you can read about in my testimony.
+I was one “pseudo-Christians” for many years, as you can read about in my testimony.

 Have you ever met a perfect Christian?…Neither have I.

 We desperately need God’s forgiveness for our sins.
 We miss the mark in every way when we compare ourselves and our “righteousness” to that of God’s perfect, and holy nature.
 Jesus emphasizes this when He is giving the sermon on the mount.

 He addresses the people who think that keeping “the law” is simply about not breaking the rules.
 He says that even “looking at a woman with lustful intent is the same as committing adultery,” and that “remaining angry with someone is the same as murder”.
 (Matthew 5:27, 22)

 Bottom line: It doesn’t need to be the physical act for it to be a sin in God’s eyes.
 For the Lord, looks at the heart.
 (1 Samuel 16:7)